Treating spinal cord compression

 Doctors usually treat spinal cord compression with radiotherapy.
 Radiotherapy destroys cancer cells, which can help to reduce pressure on the spinal cord.
 You may have a single radiotherapy treatment to help reduce pain when you are first diagnosed.
 Or you may have a number of treatments over a few days.

 The SCORAD 3 trial is comparing a single radiotherapy treatment with a course of radiotherapy for spinal cord compression.
 At the moment doctors are not sure how many radiotherapy doses (fractions) it is best to give.
 How many they decide to give depends upon how many they usually give at the centre where you are having treatment.
 They will look at your overall condition and how much radiotherapy they think you are able to cope with.
 So the amount you have could be a single fraction or daily treatments for one or two weeks.
-The aims of the trial are to compare the treatments to see how well they work.
-And to find out more about the side effects.
+The aim of the trial is to compare the treatments to see how well they work.
+And the trial also wants to find out more about the side effects of these treatments.

 If you have surgery you may have radiotherapy after your wound has healed.